jwala-anirudh/Razorpay-React/README.md

   );
 };
 ```
-Now import the component onto home page and pass on the necessary information.
+Now import the component onto the home page and pass on the necessary information.
 (Note: Keeping the tutorial constraint in mind, we are not discussing the CSS here)

 ```
 const App = () => {